mhalesto/localloop/README.md

 ## Premium summarization backend

-The premium composer now supports AI-assisted summaries backed by a lightweight Express service that wraps the `facebook/bart-large-cnn` model.
+The premium composer now supports AI-assisted summaries backed by a lightweight Express service that wraps the `Xenova/distilbart-cnn-6-6` transformer (a distilled BART model published with JavaScript-friendly ONNX weights).

 ### Running the server